-In the vegetable patch, sorrel pushes up in lime-green quills, returning every year from late winter onwards.
-Sow cut-and-come-again salad leaves and oriental leaves such as mizuna and pak choi in March and they will be starting to show themselves by April; try a pot or seed tray on a sunny windowsill to get the going.
-Spinach and chard, wild rocket and purple sprouting broccoli can be planted in late summer for spring pickings – there’s plenty here for a gardener’s lunch.
+Sow cut-and-come-again salad and oriental leaves, such as mizuna and pak choi, in March and they will be starting to show themselves by April; try a pot or seed tray on a sunny windowsill to get them going.
+Spinach and chard, wild rocket and purple sprouting broccoli can be planted in late summer for spring pickings.
 Serve with crusty bread and perhaps a goat’s cheese, and round it off with an oozing, crumbly slice of rhubarb pie.

-I once read, or heard, a lovely piece of advice: when planning your garden, position scented plants along the paths or by doorways.
-That way, you can run your hand through them and release a cloud of fragrance as you pass.
-In my garden I have placed lavender along the new pathway, and can’t resist rubbing the leaves of our gnarled old rosemary bush as I head for the shed.

-The scents can be reviving, heady, zesty, relaxing, and you don’t need concentrated essential oils to feel uplifted.
-A sprig or two will do; a flash of scent on the breeze.

-Medical herbalism uses the subtle healing properties of plants in a carefully structured way, but traditional remedies are also often based on the active ingredients in plant chemistry.
+Many strong-scented herbs have antiseptic properties, so think of planting an herb bed for health as well as cooking.
 A tea of marjoram is prescribed for colds, and thyme to rid yourself of the last dregs of winter coughs.
-Many strong-scented herbs have antiseptic properties, so think of planting a herb bed for health as well as cooking.
-To delve deeper into the natural medicine chest consult a book such as Zoe Hawes’ Wild Drugs: A Forager’s Guide to Healing Plants (Gaia Books, 2010).
+To delve deeper into natural medicine, consult a book such as Zoe Hawes’ Wild Drugs: A Forager’s Guide to Healing Plants (Gaia Books, 2010).

-You can give your skin a spring clean, too.
-After cleansing, open pores with a steam.
-Use the same method as for the hair rinse, but hold your face over the bowl when just cool enough.
-If you need to, reheat the infusion on the hob.
-Rosemary is particularly good for unclogging pores, and borage for more sensitive skins.
+GARDEN TREATS:

-My favourite plant for face and body treats is the marigold – or calendula.
-The sunny orange faces of marigolds appear early, especially if they have self-seeded (as mine usually do).
-This winter, one marigold was even peeping up through the snow, a bright beacon heralding the lengthening days to come.
-Calendula is calming and healing for the skin.
+You can give yourself a spring clean, too.
+My favourite plant for face and body treats is the marigold – or calendula - which is calming and healing for the skin.
 Pick the flowers in the middle of the day and dry them in an airing cupboard or other warm, dry place.
 You can then use them in the bath, or to make an infused oil for balms or to smooth straight into the skin.

-LONGER ‘RECIPES’ FOR GARDEN TREATS:

 Scented bath water